ssyounge/ASIB/README.md

 ```bash
 python main.py --config-name experiment/res152_effi_l2  # EfficientNet-L2 teacher
 ```
+The example YAML defines `teacher1_type: resnet152` and `teacher2_type: efficientnet_l2`, so the command above works without additional flags.

 The unified script `run_experiments.sh` automatically tries to activate a Conda environment named `tlqkf`.
 If you use a different environment name,